The email deliverability guide to staying out of spam

 Microsoft Outlook

-Microsoft followed a similar approach with the same requirements for domains sending over 5,000 emails per day to Outlook.com, Hotmail.com, or Live.com.
-Same deal: SPF, DKIM, and DMARC must be in place, and non-compliant messages are rejected outright.
+Microsoft has the same requirements for domains sending over 5,000 emails per day to Outlook.com, Hotmail.com, or Live.com.
+SPF, DKIM, and DMARC must be in place, and non-compliant messages are rejected.

 The common thread

 All three providers require the same core setup: SPF + DKIM + DMARC, one-click unsubscribe for marketing emails, and spam complaint rates below 0.30%.
-If you're sending newsletters, this is table stakes.
+If you're sending newsletters, these are the baseline requirements.

 Sender reputation